Forescout/eyeExtend-Connect/Ordr/README.md

 2. In the User Settings tab of the **Web API** pane, click **Add**.
 3. The **Credentials** dialog box opens.
 Enter the credentials for the Web API and click **OK**.
 4. Click **Apply** to save changes.

+<b>Note: The credentials entered here must match the Web Service Authentication credentials, if configured, in the <a href="#configure-web-service-authentication">Configure Web Service Authentication</a> section.</b>

 ### Web API Access Restrictions